ServiceNow CMDB Inventory Sync

 How Does the Integration Work

-This integration is installed from the ServiceNow Store, and is configured directly in your ServiceNow instance.
-On a scheduled cadence, the app pulls all Sevco device data, and stores each device as a record in the Sevco devices table.
-It then transforms and merges the devices into the Hardware table of the ServiceNow CMDB.
-Throughout this process, Sevco tags are applied and synchronized to both the Sevco device and CMDB hardware records.
+This integration pulls Sevco device data on a scheduled cadence.
+It stores each device as a record in the Sevco Object table and, if configured to do so, the record is merged into the Hardware table of the CMDB.
+Throughout this process, Sevco tags are applied and synchronized to both Sevco Object and Hardware records.
 This enables users to perform searches and workflows based on those tags.
 If any stale records are found during the collection process, they will be retired from the CMDB.
+See Configure additional properties for more details on how you can control which of these actions the integration performs.

 Configuration